Scottish Country Dancing Dictionary logo top of dance cribs page

 The RSCDS issues Standard terminology for use in the description of Scottish Country Dances, a document defining how the formal terms are to be used by any deviser offering her/his dance for inclusion in an RSCDS publication.
 Diagrams are required to be shown from the teacher's point of view, i.e., looking Down The set from the Top; note however that the Diagrams in this website are shown from the point of view of the dancer at the Bottom of The set, looking toward the teacher.

 Dance cribs implies a less detailed format, adequate as an aide-mémoire for the dancer who has encountered the dance previously and requires only a reminder, usually at a Ball or other formal event; notably, these use many abbreviations and usually omit the finer details, such as the instruction, Step up, whenever an experienced dancer would automatically expect to do so.
 Over the years, many RSCDS branches and affiliated societies have prepared their own local formats of dance instructions suitable for distribution along with the ticket for their Balls and other open events.
-Typically, these reduce the size of the instructions by a factor of four or more, so that a whole programme can be printed on two A4 pages.
+Typically, these reduce the size of the instructions by a factor of four or more, so that a whole programme can be printed on two A4 sheets.

-the dance has appeared on one of our own society's programmes;
+• the dance has appeared on one of our own society's programmes;

-it is referenced within this website as an example of the use of a Scottish Country Dancing term.
+• it is referenced within this website as an example of the use of a Scottish Country Dancing term.

+We try to give enough detail in MaxiCribs so that the average dancer who has not previously met the dance can readily understand it and perform it at a Ball.
 We have also added Dance Notes to some dances where a more detailed explanation might be helpful to the dancer or teacher.
-These will be equally applicable to Minicrib except in the few cases where Maxicrib differs from Minicrib; for example, bars 27-32 of The Wind on Loch Fyne and those dances with the original format, 3 Couple repeat in a 4 Couple set for which a version suitable for a 3 Couple Set is sometimes provided.
+These will be equally applicable to MiniCrib except in the few cases where MaxiCrib differs from MiniCrib; for example, bars 27-32 of The Wind on Loch Fyne and those dances with the original format, 3 Couple repeat in a 4 Couple set for which a version suitable for a 3 Couple set is sometimes provided.

 Format of Dance Cribs